 On Thursdays, Trevor comes in with 4 laptops, and a wide variety of educational games designed specifically for this age group.
 Children work in pairs, learning from each other and are guided skilfully between the games and menus, working at their own pace.
 As their confidence builds together they learn to navigate and solve problems, select and move between different interactive programs that can stimulate and educate.
 Dr Suez is a favourite, Pap Pap Zoo, and Lets make a Movie.

-On Fridays we hire the large Lower Ground Hall for Drama & Dance or Gym.
+On Fridays we hire the large Lower Ground Hall for Drama & Music.
 Here the children get the chance to run around and let off some steam, dancing and acting out scenarios that are taken from stories their exploring.
 It’s a chance to improvise, gain confidence, work in a larger group or team and develop a different set of listening skills.
 Songs and drumming practice take place and we also use the opportunity to develop other motor skills, using our gym equipment, bats and balls and parachute games.

 At the Nest we apply yoga and mindfulness to our curriculum.
 Angela has been trained and has received certificates in these two disciplines.
 Mindfulness and yoga help and teach children with managing anxiety,improving their emotional attitude, boosting their self esteem, balance and flexibility.
 They bring their awareness to their body and how it works.
 Last but not least, these two disciplines enhance children’s’ concentration and memory.

 Sarah apart from being a brilliant teacher is a very skilled ceramist.
 The children do two ceramic projects a term, they get to play with the clay and explore a variety of techniques, from pinch potting, slab work, coiling and mark-making, and applying glazes.
 Their work is very much their own, and they have made some fabulous frogs, leaves, cress pots, Christmas candlesticks, the list goes on.